 During the industrial age, rivers served a similar purpose to the expressway that bears the Schuylkill’s name — they were the major interstate travel routes of the time.
 And while the Schuylkill came a little late to the party — the Delaware being Philadelphia’s star waterway while the Schuylkill was essentially hidden from settlers — the Schuylkill Navigation System (or Schuylkill Canal) helped move millions of tons of the resource that fueled the engines of industry, coal.

 In many respects the Schuylkill River remains as hidden from the city and region today as it did for the early settlers.
-At the Pennsylvania Horticultural Society’s 2018 Philadelphia Flower Show, Temple University Ambler landscape architecture and horticulture students are hoping to change that.
+At the Pennsylvania Horticultural Society’s 2018 Philadelphia Flower Show, Temple University Ambler landscape architecture and horticulture students were hoping to change that.

-Kuper said that the change in water elevation is a key theme in the 2018 exhibit, a variety of examples of which permeate the three thematic regions of the 23-foot-by-33-foot exhibit — the headwaters of the Schuylkill River in the Piedmont region to the “Fall Line, a significant drop in elevation where mills of every type were built to harness the power of the river; the Schuylkill Canal with its dams, locks, sluice gates; and a space that resembles a freshwater tidal marsh.
+Kuper said that the change in water elevation was a key theme in the 2018 exhibit, a variety of examples of which permeate the three thematic regions of the 23-foot-by-33-foot exhibit — the headwaters of the Schuylkill River in the Piedmont region to the “Fall Line, a significant drop in elevation where mills of every type were built to harness the power of the river; the Schuylkill Canal with its dams, locks, sluice gates; and a space that resembles a freshwater tidal marsh.

 “Though the extent of tidal action on the Schuylkill reaches the Fairmount Dam, almost no tidal freshwater marshlands exist along the water’s edge.
 Tidal freshwater marshlands are ecologically rich, contribute to positive water quality, and are an ecologic relic of the Schuylkill River in Philadelphia,” said Kuper.
 “The primary goal of our exhibit it to get people to act, to take lessons from this exhibit to protect the headwaters of the river, to learn about water infiltration from the canals, to take the proper practical and political action to restore the ecology along the Schuylkill’s banks.
 As with each of our Flower Show exhibits, we try to approach the theme in a way that would be practical for visitors to replicate at home, reflected through the plants that have been selected, the materials that we use and the story we seek to tell.”